cwagdev/RWDevCon-Countdown/0-For-Instructor/2-Demo.markdown

 1. AddViewController.swift
 2. ViewController.swift

+You also need to let **Main.storyboard** know that you moved **TargetDayCell.swift** into the CountdownKit framework.

+1. Open **Main.storyboard**
+2. Drill down into **Countdown Scene** until you've reached **TargetDay**
+3. With the **TargetDay** UITableViewCell selected switch to the Identity Inspector and set Module to **CountdownKit**

 ## 4) Build and Run

-Now that you've got the framework setup, build and run and verify that everything is still working!
+Now that you've got the framework setup, build and run and verify that everything is still working.
+Great!
+Your previously added countdown should still be on your list.

 ## 5) Configure App Group